 This guidance document is one of a series that together describe a global regulatory model for medical devices.
-It provides guidance on the principles of classification of IVD Medical Devices.
+It provides guidance on the principles of classification of IVD medical devices.

-Since the inter-relationship between device class and conformity assessment is critical in establishing a consistent approach to premarket approval across all countries/regions, it should be read in conjunction with the GHTF document on Principles of Conformity Assessment for IVD Medical Devices that recommends procedures that may be used to demonstrate that an IVD Medical Device conforms to the Essential Principles of Safety and Performance for Medical Devices The linked development of documents on classification and conformity assessment is important to ensure a consistent approach across all countries/regions adopting the global regulatory model recommended by the GHTF, so that premarket approval for a particular device may become acceptable globally.
+Since the inter-relationship between device class and conformity assessment is critical in establishing a consistent approach to premarket approval across all countries/regions, it should be read in conjunction with the GHTF document on Principles of Conformity Assessment for In Vitro Diagnostic (IVD) Medical Devices that recommends procedures that may be used to demonstrate that an IVD medical device conforms to the Essential Principles of Safety and Performance for Medical Devices.